Giving New Mexico farmers, producers, and local food retailers the tools to GROW.

 Catherine Baca

 Catherine is a Santa Fe native with deep roots in the community, serving on several boards in the area.
-Over the past 12 years, she has focused on land health and conservation.
-Some of her work includes overseeing a grass bank and grass-fed beef operation and managing grants for land restoration projects in New Mexico, Arizona, and Colorado.
-Catherine coordinated Chapter members for the Navajo Nation and managed an annual conference focused on growing and selling food.
-She lives in Agua Fría Village among the cultures and traditions she grew up with.
+Over the past twenty years she has explored many roles in the non-profit circuit focusing on land health, conservation and local food systems.
+She manages the NMFMA membership database and helps to coordinate the annual conference.
+She lives in the historic traditional Village of Agua Fría in Santa Fe County, where she experiences the cultures and traditions she grew up with.

 Sarah Thompson